 What should we say then?
 Should we continue in sin so that grace may multiply?
 Absolutely not!
 How can we who died to sin still live in it?
 Or are you unaware that all of us who were baptized into Christ Jesus were baptized into His death?
 Therefore we were buried with Him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, so we too may walk in a new way of life.
 For if we have been joined with Him in the likeness of His death, we will certainly also be in the likeness of His resurrection.
 For we know that our old self was crucified with Him in order that sin’s dominion over the body may be abolished, so that we may no longer be enslaved to sin,

-The believer is joined to Christ in both the likeness of His death and resurrection in baptism, and offers this act as proof that it is impossible for a Christian to continue in sin.
-By joining Christ in the likeness of HIs death sin’s terrible grip on us through the flesh is done away with so that we can join Him in the likeness of His resurrection and walk in a new way of life!
+The believer is joined to Christ in both the likeness of His death and resurrection in baptism, and Paul offers this act of joining Christ in his death and resurrection as proof that it is impossible for a Christian to continue in sin.
+God’s working of regeneration is seen operating in baptism to liberate the sinner from the grip of sin and death, and enable them to walk by grace in a new way of life.

 BY ONE SPIRIT INTO ONE BODY: 1 Corinthians 12:13-14